Gretadelnista/inside_package/docs/program.rst

 You can perform both *Middle Point* (MP) and *Beam Eye's View* (BEV) analysis: the resulting maps are saved in the main folder.
 In the case of BEV analysis, you must specified the thresholds that you want to use to extract the binary surface from the median images.
+The program will ask you for that.
+In addition, you can perform *Shift Method* analysis: for each point in the axial plane, the profile of the compared image is shifted with respect to the profile of the first image in order to minimize the mean squared difference between them.
 See also :mod:`image_analysis` for details about the methods' implementation.

 Note that if more than one time is acquired, i.e. T1 and T2, the program has to be run at least twice with the option ``--T2`` when you want to analyse the second time.